Call 911 in any emergency situation where police, fire or ambulance assistance is required immediately.

 For further information, consult the University’s dedicated Campus Police Authority page.

-I have a general inquiry regarding the Campus Police
+I have a general inquiry regarding the Special Constable Service

-For non-emergency matters, dial extension 1234 to reach Campus Police Services.
+For non-emergency matters, dial extension 1234 to reach the Special Constable Service.

-For general information, including the University of Windsor Security & Policing Policy, please consult the Campus Police website.
+For general information, including the University of Windsor Security & Policing Policy, please consult the Special Constable Service website.

 I want to contact Windsor Police Service

 For complete contact information, consult the Windsor Police Service website.